Interpreting the 95 GeV di-photon and di-tau Excesses in the Georgi-Machacek Model: Methodology and Constraints

-These inequalities are applied to all scanned points to guarantee the perturbative consistency of the scalar sector. \item \textbf{Positive definiteness constraints}.~ It is well known that quantum corrections can significantly modify the shape of the scalar potential, potentially leading to violations of the tree-level bounded-from-below (BFB) conditions~\cite{Hartling:2014zca}.
+The positive-definiteness requirement is imposed to ensure the stability of the electroweak vacuum, such that the scalar potential remains bounded from below for large field values.
+The quantum corrections can significantly modify the shape of the scalar potential, potentially leading to violations of the tree-level bounded-from-below (BFB) conditions~\cite{Hartling:2014zca}.
 Such effects may induce deeper vacua at large field values or render the potential unbounded, implying that the electroweak vacuum preserving custodial symmetry may not be the true ground state.
-This situation is reminiscent of the metastability of the SM electroweak vacuum for a 125~GeV Higgs boson.
-To address this issue, we impose the so-called positive definiteness constraints~\cite{Du:2024mry}, which guarantee the stability of the custodial vacuum by requiring positivity of certain subdeterminants of the quartic coupling matrices in the one-loop RG-improved potential.
-We parameterize the one-loop RG-improved scalar potential by the dimensionless couplings $\lambda$, $\rho_{1,2,\dotsc,5}$ and $\sigma_{1,2,3,4}$ of the most general ${\rm SU(3)}_C \times {\rm SU(2)}_L \times {\rm U(1)}_Y$ invariant GM model.\footnote{Dimensional parameters are eliminated via the minimisation conditions for the VEVs, and thus do not affect the large-field analysis relevant to positive definiteness.} In the custodial-symmetric limit these couplings map onto the standard GM quartics $\lambda_{1,2,\dots,5}$ as
+This situation is reminiscent of the metastability of the SM electroweak vacuum for a $125~{\rm GeV}$ Higgs boson.
+To address this issue, we impose the positive definiteness constraints~\cite{Du:2024mry} to guarantee the stability of the custodial vacuum by requiring positivity of certain subdeterminants of the quartic coupling matrices in the one-loop RG-improved potential.
+For simplicity, the one-loop RG-improved scalar potential is parameterized by the dimensionless couplings $\lambda$, $\rho_{1,2,\dotsc,5}$, and $\sigma_{1,2,3,4}$ of the most general ${\rm SU(3)}_C \times {\rm SU(2)}_L \times {\rm U(1)}_Y$ invariant GM model.\footnote{Dimensional parameters are eliminated via the minimization conditions for the VEVs, and thus do not affect the large-field analysis relevant to positive definiteness.} In the custodial-symmetric limit these couplings map onto the standard GM quartics $\lambda_{1,2,\dots,5}$ as

 With these definitions and when the $\rho_5$ and $\sigma_4$ are small, the positive definiteness constraints then reduce to requiring that all leading principal minors of $\mathcal{V}$ are strictly positive,